slz2003/RFCScope_Errata_Filtering/Errata_filtering/Result_manual/9774-B/packetizer_raw_output.md

 Clarify in Section 5.2 the expected behavior when the desired origin AS is not present in the aggregated AS_PATH due to route evolution.

+**Severity:** Low
+  *Basis:* This is a corner-case underspecification that may lead to modest interoperability issues without affecting normative protocol operation.

+**Confidence:** High

 ---

 ## Report 2: 9774-B-2